bglusman/Outlaw/README.md

   will outlaw subclassing from any core class

 Users can create defined collections like :core_class by creating new constants called, e.g. CORE_CLASS within the "module Outlaw" namespace which are defined as arrays of string names to match in example code the same way :core_class is used above.

 ###Planned features (unimplemented):
+*Customize sensitivty , for instance whitespace is currently ignored, but could enforce style conventions with some whitespace sensitive laws.
+Also ignores parens, which might be required or prohibited in some context.
-specify AST-nodes of interest, and within them allow arbitrary amounts of code with a :disjoint_code_seperator token.
+*Specify AST-nodes of interest, and within them allow arbitrary amounts of code with a :disjoint_code_seperator token.

 This should allow, for instance, something like the following, which is not currently possible to outlaw in a useful way: